quarkslab/irma/brain/ftpd.rst

 Installing and configuring Pure-ftpd
 ====================================

-A FTP server with TLS is used to store file uploaded by **Frontends** and meant to be analyzed by **Probes**.
+A FTP server with TLS is used to transfer files **Frontends** and meant to be analyzed by **Probes**.
 We describe in the following how to set up pure-ftpd.

 Installing pure-ftpd
 ````````````````````